abdulwaheed76/practices/README.md

 # Post development

-## Release notes
-All PRs should have release notes about the functionality you made in that PR.
-It should briefly describe about the business flow, technical flow, any third party lib used and reason for its preference or at least what approach did you took to complete the task.
-This will have some **information that is not available in story points**. e.g any library used and why preferred , flow of code, technical precautions etc. This is very brief usually from **25 words to 100 words max**.
-Few example:
-1. Had to convert .ai to .svg via 'outline conversion' ref https://somesite.com else text in svg gets distorted.
-1. Preferring XYZ lib as ABC is deprecated (or has DEF issues) or GHI security concerns.
-1. Using http v2 due to tons of advantages (list or provide link)
-1. Pending things
-## Peer review
-Next step is to have a peer review.
-(Peer should switch to branch, pull, check manually, then review code on github)

-## lead review
-Next step is the have a final review by lead / manager.
-Each lead / managers / reviewer should add a comment of approval or reject at the end of review so that the final reviewer can decide to merge the PR finally.

 ## Pull requests / merge requests
-### PR per feature
-1. A feature should be divided into following **main parts/categories** and all PRs should be passed step by step.
-1. There can be more PRs than the below stated but these are the minimum and more sort of **broad categories**.
-1. Developer should write the `category number` in PR title.
-E.g `login page PR category #1`.
-Developer should **not work/extend code based on same/previous PR functionality, until the first PR is merged/approved **.
-This is because if there are issues in the intial PR, then the extended code based on that intial PR code will also have issues and consume more and more time.
-Same philosophy applies to PR categories.
-E.g do not go to category 2 unless 1 is approved.
-1. You should work on some other feature/project during wait time.
 #### PR part 1
-1. First PR should have all the possible **flow/achitecture with directories , files and empty functions** with //TODO comments and pseudo code inside (and interfaces if Typescript is used).
-This will tell the approace of the the developer, will help the developer envision the big picture /process/strategy.
-It will also get the code flow review at a much earlier stage and will eliminate gaps in expectations far ahead of time.
-1. There are many approaches in industry to make flow before coding e.g **UML** diagrams, test cases (where test cases are written before writing actual code (**TDD** test driven development)), or simply writing **empty functions/interfaces** etc.
 1. Some people may say, "**what if the code is likely or will change in future? is PR 1 useless?**".
 Well, no. If its likely to change at a greater percentage, it means the plan and structure initally made needed